aquasecurity/tfsec/docs/checks/aws/sns/enable-topic-encryption/index.md

 ### Explanation

-Queues should be encrypted with customer managed KMS keys and not default AWS managed keys, in order to allow granular control over access to specific queues.
+Topics should be encrypted to protect their contents.

 ### Possible Impact
 The SNS topic messages could be read if compromised